 Anytime you sign into your Google account from an unknown computer, Google will ask you to enter a verification code that they send via SMS, Google’s mobile app, or voice call.
 If it’s a computer you use regularly, there’s a box you can check so Google doesn’t ask you to complete the 2-step verification process again.

 4) Find out if your email is being opened in suspicious locations

 If anyone accesses your email account overseas – IMMEDIATE RED FLAG.
-You may think the likelihood of this happening is miniscule, but it’s good to double check.
+You may think the likelihood of this happening is minuscule, but it’s good to double check.
 Scroll down to the bottom of your Gmail inbox page and click “details” on the right side of your screen under last account activity.
 Once you click the link, a window will pop up (see example below).

 This window shows you the various locations your email is being opened.
 Make sure there are no unfamiliar places on the list.
 You should also change your alert preference to say, “Show an alert for unusual activity.”
 Then scroll to the top and click the ‘sign out all other sessions’ button.